 The withdrawal deadline is the posted withdrawal deadline for that semester.
 For classes starting after the withdrawal deadline, students have the option to drop the class within five business days after the published class start date.

 Add, Drop and Withdrawal Deadlines for Summer Courses

 The add/drop deadline for any summer course will be one week after the published start date.
 Caution: Dropping, withdrawing, or auditing courses may affect eligibility for current and future financial aid.
 Students receiving financial aid should check with the UAA Office of Financial Aid before dropping, withdrawing or auditing a course.
 See Financial Aid for further information.

 Faculty approval will be required for all classes after the first class meeting.
 Even if space is available, faculty will need to approve a student adding the class.

-The withdrawal deadline is the eighth Friday of the 10-week term, and the third Friday of the first and second five-week terms.
+The withdrawal deadline is the eighth Friday of the 10- and 12-week terms, and the third Friday of the first and second five-week terms.
 All other summer courses with a start date prior to June will be held to the first withdrawal deadline; all other summer courses with a start date on or after June 1 will be held to the second withdrawal deadline.

 Registration by Proxy

 Students unable to register in person may have a proxy register for them if they provide the proxy with a signed Proxy for Registration form.
 This form is available online.
 The proxy must follow the policies and calendar governing registration.
 Proxy registrations are not accepted without written permission from the student.

 Audit registrations are on a space-available basis.
 Auditors may be dropped from a class to make room for credit-seeking students.
 No credit is received for audited courses.
 Requirements for auditing the course are determined by the faculty.
 Faculty may withdraw students if they fail to comply with the agreed upon terms.